VahidGh/chModeler/README.md

 ## TODOs:

  * **Model Validation**: Because these models are based on digitized data from literature, voltage traces are dependent to the related experiment.
 So. in order to verify each model to a wide range of voltages there is a need to validate final models against a wider range of voltages.
+ * **Smarter Initial Parameter Selection**: Right now, previous models for next fittings are being selected based on R2 scores.
+This can be improved to select models from the same category using some classification technique.
  * **Temperature and Calcium concentration dependency**: Although the *c* constant can cover the calcium concentration dependency, it's needed to be validated.
  * **Standard data support**: This package needs to be updated to support data analysis from patch clamp machines.